aayush202/memory-game-using-javascript/README.md

 # 🧠 Memory Game

-A classic memory matching game built using **HTML, CSS, and JavaScript**.
-Test your concentration and see how quickly you can match all the pairs!
+A classic memory matching game built using **HTML, CSS, and JavaScript**. test your concentration and see how quickly you can match all the pairs!

 ---